 JL: As a junior associate I'm involved in drafting certain ancillary documents (e.g. fee letters, security documents, the opinion etc) and coordinating the conditions precedent process (liaising with local counsel and reviewing conditions precedent such as corporate authorisations and security documents).

 Are there any departments you tend to work with more than others?

 SB: Not particularly, although this could vary from deal to deal.
 For example on a real estate finance deal you are likely to liaise predominantly with the real estate department.
 In general however you work with a variety of other departments including pensions, corporate, tax, construction and real estate.

 Describe the overseas interactions you have on a transaction.

-RS: We have been recently working on a transaction for a group of lenders proposing to lend to develop a large copper mine in Panama.
+RS: We worked on one transaction for a group of lenders proposing to lend to develop a large copper mine in Panama.
 Our group of clients came from Japan, South Korea, Finland, Sweden, Germany and the US.
 It involved meetings in Panama City, Washington DC, Seoul, Tokyo and London.

 “Despite our client being an English company the matter featured aspects of Norwegian, Senegalese and Mauritian law.”

 JL: We have to liaise with lawyers in overseas jurisdictions when there are foreign law elements in a transaction.
 For example, if security is being given in an overseas jurisdiction, we will require local counsel in that jurisdiction to draft the security and advise us on any particular registration etc formalities.